google/sparrowhawk/documentation/README.md

 </pre>

-The verbalizer configuration is similar, except that the rules can also contain a redup entry to specify REDUP rules as discussed above:
+The verbalizer configuration is similar, except that the rules can also contain a redup entry to specify REDUP rules as discussed above (for the old serialization version pre-1.0):

 <pre>
 grammar_file: "en_toy/verbalize/verbalize.far"